convenient/php-cli-progress-bar/README.md

 1. The size of your `Traversable` or - if you're lazy - the `Traversable` itself.
 2. How many characters across you want your progress bar to be.

+It's hosted on packagist, so just add `convenient/tiny-progress-bar: "~0.1"` to your `composer.json` :)

 ## Example

 ![bash example](sample.gif "Bash Example")